mksaraf/kubernetes-lab-tutorial/content/admin.md

 Note that to restore data, we also need to specify all the parameters of the etcd service.

-Now start the etcd service and restart also the kubernetes service to reconcile the previous state
+Now start the etcd service and restart also the kubernetes service to reconcilie the previous state

     systemctl start etcd
     systemctl restart kube-apiserver kube-controller-manager kube-scheduler

-Check if everithing is restored
+Check if everything is restored

     kubectl get pods
     NAME                     READY     STATUS    RESTARTS   AGE